 This fluffy mascarpone and chocolate cake would not necessarily be categorised as a traditional Easter cake, but it surely catches the eye and tantalises the taste buds!

 Pasca would be the obvious choice for a more traditional recipe.
 Or you could find further inspiration in this Easter round-up of recipes from around the world.
-Whatever you chose to make, it is essential to have fun and enjoy!
+Whatever you choose to make, it is essential to have fun and enjoy!

 Ingredients for Easter bunny cake

 Orange zest (chose organic, pesticide and wax-free oranges)